DolphyWind/Electra-Lang/README.md

 "foo.ec" 5:12 ?
 This will do nothing ?
 "!foo.ec" 5:12 ?
 You can always do a force include ?
 ```

+But be careful, files ending with `.dll`, `.so` or `.dylib` will be treated as dynamic components
+(depends on your platform, on windows only the `.dll` files will be treated as dynamic components).
+Dynamic components allow you to extend electra using C++.
+For more info, click [here](ExtendingElectra.md).

 ## **Currents**
 Currents are instruction pointers in Electra.
 They all have a direction, a position, a stack that holds visited portals and a stack pointer.